BastilleBSD/bastille/docs/index.rst

 Welcome to the official Bastille documentation.
 This collection of documents will outline installation and usage of Bastille.

+While reading the documentation and using Bastille, you will find that sometimes "container" is used, and sometimes "jail" is used.
+These are completely interchangeable, but there is some debate as to which one is more correct.
+Be that as it may, anytime you read "container" or "jail", it means a FreeBSD jail.

 The latest version of this documentation can always be found at https://docs.bastillebsd.org.